PatrickErickson4/minimal-light/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am an underrgtaduate student at Penn State University, University Park

 ## Research Interests